Key takeaways

 When it comes to choosing beneficiaries for your assets, different families have different values or beliefs that may influence these decisions.
 A primary beneficiary usually includes a spouse first, then children and other family members.
 A charity or cause you care about can also be selected as a beneficiary.

-As you plan your estate, it’s important to consider the needs and expectations of all parties involved and how competing interests might be balanced.
+As you develop your family estate plan, it’s important to consider the needs and expectations of all parties involved and how competing interests might be balanced.
 While an objective in creating an estate plan may be to treat everyone “equitably,” that does not mean everyone needs to be treated “equally.”

 For example, if you run a family business, you might leave it to children who work in the business, while providing other assets to those who don’t.
 In this instance, everyone can expect to receive an equitable interest in the family inheritance but not necessarily an equal interest.